How to Boost Metabolism Naturally is a common question in most people, especially those looking to lose weight and improve their health.

 For instance, you can sprint for 30 seconds followed by a minute or two of slow jogging or walk, repeated in three cycles.

-In one study, 12 weeks of HIIT reduced belly fat by 17 percent and total fat mass by 4.4 pounds in young obese men.
+In a different study, 12 weeks of HIIT reduced belly fat by 17 percent and total fat mass by 4.4 pounds in young obese men.

 3. Engage in resistance training